You Need to Stop Making These 40 Health Mistakes After 40

 If you've never logged what you eat, doing so might increase your weight loss or fitness results tenfold.
 Food journaling is a good way to stay accountable to what you eat and how often you work out.
 By writing down your progress and reviewing it regularly, you can better assess your starting point and pick out any areas that may be holding you back.

 Going to the gym will strengthen your body, and meditating will work out your mind.
-Research published in JAMA Internal Medicine suggests that taking time to meditate daily can help reduce stress, anxiety, depression and even pain.
-If you’ve never tried meditating, yoga can also be a good practice to start with to help ease you into that type of mindful state.
-For even more ways to stay calm and lose weight, dig into these 22 Best and Worst Foods for Stress.
+Research published in JAMA Internal Medicine suggests that taking time to meditate daily can help reduce stress, anxiety, depression, and even pain.
+If you've never tried meditating, yoga can also be a good practice to start with to help ease you into that type of mindful state.

 Stop Avoiding the Doctor

 It can be incredibly beneficial to consult a trainer on matters of fitness and to reach out to a dietitian to help put together a healthy eating plan, but when it comes to basic health practices you should be seeing a doctor annually as a method of prevention.
 "It's important to regularly check in with your health-care team as we get older.
 Everyone should have a primary care doctor or internist who knows their medical history, as well as specialists, as need be.
 It's important also to listen to our bodies.
 If something hurts, don't ignore it—It hurts for a reason, get it checked out!" says Zuckerbrot.